AakashJ2412/Smart-Contract-2.0/README.md

 - When a buyer bids on an item, a public key pair is generated on the front end.
 - The user is prompted with the private key → They are supposed to note it down for later
-- The public key is appended to the blockchain, from where the seller is able to obtain the key of the winner(according to the logic).
-When the $\text{end}$ is the state, the seller must input the item string that was sold.
+- The public key is appended to the blockchain, from where the seller is able to obtain the key of the winner(according to the logic). the seller must input the item string that is supposed to be sold.
-- The front end uses the buyer's public key and encrypts the string and appends it back to the blockchain.
+- The front end uses the winning bidder's public key and encrypts the string and appends it back to the blockchain.
-- The buyer now has to pay the required amount and input the private key earlier stored to get the item.
+- The bidder now has to input their private key and retrieve the string.

 ---